South Africa in December

 December is a wonderful time to take a cruise around Table Bay in Cape Town | Credit: Xpert Shuttle

 Johannesburg and the highveld is hot by day, cool at night and receives regular rainfall often in the form of afternoon thunderstorms.

-Cape Town and the Western Cape is hot by day, cooler at night, and dry.
+Cape Town and the Western Cape are hot by day, cooler at night, and dry.

-The Kruger Park and surrounds is hot by day, warm at night, and dry.
+The Kruger Park and its surroundings are hot by day, warm at night, and dry.

-Game viewing in the Kruger Park and other reserves can be relatively challenging as animals are dispersed away from water sources and thick vegetation tends to reduce visibility.
-This is arguably compensated by the lush green condition of the bush, clearer skies (better for photography).
+- Game viewing in the Kruger Park and other reserves can be relatively challenging as animals are dispersed away from water sources, and thick vegetation tends to reduce visibility.
+This is arguably compensated for by the lush green condition of the bush and clearer skies (better for photographic safaris).
 Many resident species come into breeding plumage during December, and this transitional month also heralds the arrival of large numbers of intra-African and Palaearctic migrants.

-Accommodation along the coast and in other popular tourist areas tends to be very full during the school holidays that start in early December.
+- Accommodation along the coast and other popular tourist areas tends to be full during the school holidays starting in early December.